Aggression Is Not Part Of The Great Pyrenees Temperament

 Check out the responsible breeders that are available to you.
 Quite often you will see references to Great Pyrenees temperament and the attention that is paid to this characteristic in well-bred Great Pyrenees Mountain dogs.
 For example, the late Lois McIntosh of Limberlost Kennels would say: “Whether my dogs are used for showing, live stock guarding or just a family pet, to my mind, temperament is the most important quality and what I look for above all else.”

-But even well-bred Great Pyr puppies with great temperament can become aggressive Great Pys if not trained and socialized properly by many many different people.
+But even well-bred Great Pyr puppies with great temperaments can become aggressive Great Pys if not trained and socialized properly by many many different people in their first 13 weeks of life.

 The first 13 weeks of the puppies life is critical in the early stages of its development.
-This is the beginning of learning to be a social canine.
+This is the beginning of learning to be a good canine neighbour.
 In order for the puppy to go on to continue to be a good canine citizen, this socialization and training is imperative for the next three years.

 And what makes a Pyr different from most other dogs?
-The Great Pyrenees was bred to be free thinking, in charge of his own actions, and responsible for the lives of other living things.
+The Great Pyrenees was bred to be responsible for the lives of other living things.

 You cannot change the basic nature of a Great Pyr.
 Any Pyr owner who does not understand this is headed for trouble and should consider another breed that meets their wants.
 You have to accept the traits you don’t desire to enjoy the ones you do desire.
 And there are many desirable traits.